introduction #

 export const my_csp_trusted_sources: Array<Csp_Source_Spec> = [

-{source: 'https://*.me.com/', trust: 'high'},
+{source: 'https://my.domain/', trust: 'high'},

-{source: 'https://*.my.domain/', trust: 'medium'}, // no scripting allowed
+{source: 'https://*.my.domain/', trust: 'medium'},

-{source: 'https://me.github.io/', trust: 'low', directives: ['script-src-elem']}, // low but allow script
+{source: 'https://me.github.io/', trust: 'low', directives: ['script-src-elem']},

 ];